 JP: What inspires you?

 JS: Travel is a great source of inspiration to us all, the thrill of new sights, smells and sounds is such an evocative experience.
 I try to be more eco-conscious about my mode of transport these days.
 The Eurostar has become a great friend!
 I was invited recently to the opening of the Venice Biennale which was a great source of inspiration.
 It made the trip doubly inspiring that the British Pavilion exhibited the first Black female artist Sonia Boyce who won the top Golden Lion prize.
 I also recently visited the East London studio and home of Conrad Shawcross, an artist and sculptor I greatly admire and to see first-hand the enormous public works he is creating at his former factory home ready for installation at Liverpool Street Station and MONA Tasmania.

-With thanks to Joanna Symes, founder of Home Sweet Home.
+With thanks to Joanna Symes, Property Acquisition, Sales & Lettings, Home Sweet Home.